 The Bank is principally engaged in providing short-term financing to selected commercial banks in the Region, which in turn lend to businesses primarily engaged in foreign trade and to state and private export institutions.
 During 2002, the Bank provided financing to 59 of its 147 Class B shareholder commercial banks, one of its Class A shareholder central banks and 101 non-stockholder institutions.
 These non-stockholder institutions consisted of 34 private commercial banks, nine state-owned commercial banks, 39 private corporations, 12 state-owned export organizations, two central banks and five governments.
-During 2002, 46% of the aggregate principal amount of loans extended by the Bank were made to stockholder commercial banks, 1% were made to stockholder institutions.
+During 2002, 46% of the aggregate principal amount of loans extended by the Bank were made to stockholder commercial banks, 1% were made to stockholder central banks and 53% were made to non-stockholder institutions.